-- The energy spectrum equation $E(\kappa)$ is fundamental in turbulence modeling. - In this equation, $C_K$ is the Kolmogorov constant. - For 3D spectra (using all velocity fluctuation components), the Kolmogorov constant has been found to be anywhere between 1.2 and 1.8 for 3D spectra [1, 2]. - The most common value that you will find in literature is 1.5. - The range of values of the Kolmogorov constant have been confirmed with experimental and numerical (DNS) measurements.
+- This relationship is sometimes known as the Kolmogorov -5/3 law. - The energy spectrum equation $E(\kappa)$ is fundamental in turbulence modeling. - In this equation, CK is the Kolmogorov constant. - After Kolmogorov formulated this theory, it took a while to find the value of CK.

+- For 3D spectra (using all velocity fluctuation components), the Kolmogorov constant has been found to be anywhere between 1.2 and 1.8 [1, 2]. - The most common value that you will find in literature is 1.5. - The range of values of the Kolmogorov constant have been confirmed with experimental and numerical (DNS) measurements.